Dolgarrog: The aluminium works

 The aluminium works (or "smelter") was originally planned in 1895.
 Water from reservoirs in the Snowdonia Mountains would provide the hydro-electricity needed to run the mill.

 In 1907 aluminium reduction ("aluminium smelting") began in the factory utilising electricity from the distant Cwm Dyli power station, and in 1916 a rolling mill was added.
 In 1924 a hydro-electric plant was built next to the aluminium works to assist in the running of the mill.

 During the Second World War the aluminium works were under the control of the Ministry of Aircraft Production and provided parts for aircraft.
 There was an anti-aircraft unit stationed there, local houses painted green and pill boxes constructed.
 It is rumoured that the Luftwaffe tried to destroy the works, but the bomber that was sent was shot down, crash-landing in the mountains above the village.

 Under the management of Henry Joseph Jack, the Aluminium Corporation of Dolgarrog acquired a controlling interest in the North Wales Power & Traction Company in 1918.
 This company had been established by Act of Parliament in 1904, taking over the powers awarded to the Portmadoc, Beddgelert & South Snowdon Railway to build a hydro-electric power station in Nant Gwynant for railway purposes, as well as a 2 ft gauge electric railway serving the places named in the 1901 Portmadoc, Beddgelert & South Snowdon Railway Act.

 With the vision expanding to supply power to north Wales industries, the railway company was divested of its power-generating powers by another 1904 Act but remained under control of the power company; one of its assets was the 2 ft gauge horse-worked Croesor Tramway.
 Working with Evan Robert Davies – a Pwllheli solicitor and friend of politician David Lloyd George – and Dundee distiller Sir John Henderson Stewart Bt, Jack was a key player in the development of the Welsh Highland Railway, taking over the North Wales Narrow Gauge Railways, reconstructing part of the Croesor Tramway for steam working, linking them with a new railway around Beddgelert and connecting the whole to the Festiniog Railway at Portmadoc.
 The trio also acquired control of the Festiniog Railway Company and the Snowdon Mountain Tramroad & Hotels Company, running them all from Dolgarrog for a time.

 Aluminium reduction ceased in 1944, following a review by the Ministry of Aircraft Production of 1943 which showed that aluminium ingot produced at Dolgarrog cost over £300 per ton compared with Canadian imports at £110 per ton.
 Production thereafter concentrated upon re-melted, rolled and specialist goods including patterned sheet, cookware and advanced alloys.
-The factory is no longer in operation.
 Alcoa bought out the company Luxfer in 2000 and announced its closure in June 2002.
 Dolgarrog Aluminium Ltd was formed in 2002 and acquired the assets from Alcoa that year.
 The factory closed in late 2007 and was demolished in 2009.
-In 2015 an artificial wave pool, Surf Snowdonia, opened on the site.
+An artificial wave pool, Surf Snowdonia, operated on the site between August 2015 and September 2023.